Family-Sized Hot Pocket Recipe

 Here is a super quick, easy recipe I came up with the other night.
 I like to call it my "make something quick before they start eating the walls" meal.
 I threw a couple of things together that most people have in their kitchens already and came up with this family-sized hot pocket.

-- 8 Stacks of thin sliced steak, the same kind of meat you use for philly cheese steaks
+- 8 stacks of thinly sliced steak (the same kind of meat you use for Philly cheesesteaks)

-You do not have to use the exact same amount of ingredients I used.
-You can give it your own twist, by simply adding more or less of something.
+Note: You do not have to use the exact same amount of ingredients I used.
+You can give it your own twist by simply adding more or less of something.

 - Cook your meat until it is no longer pink.